 With modern healthcare, you will no longer be dependent on your fertility to start a family

 For most of us today, settling down means starting a family, and children are the central part of this idea.
 Over the course of the last century we have tackled many problems related to infertility, both among males and females.
-We have come up with innovative biological and healthcare advancements to make this dream accessible for most people with infertility problems… Concepts like IVF have allowed infertile couples to enjoy parenthood.
+We have come up with great biological and healthcare innovations to make this dream accessible for most people with infertility problems.
+Concepts like IVF have allowed infertile couples to enjoy parenthood.
 With potential integration with smart technology, concepts like IVF have expanded into areas where we can detect genetic abnormalities like extra chromosomes and, for instance, possible pregnancy complications.
 With these new technologies, issues that lead to pregnancy complications and even miscarriage can now be detected at a much earlier stage.

 According to experts, only 40-45% of women under the age of 35 become pregnant after a single IVF cycle.
 They believe that, through smart IVF screening, this percentage can sit at 100% in the future!
 Currently the cost of such screenings is high.
 That is why they are only done in serious cases like multiple miscarriages.
 I believe, as the costs of technology go down, we will see a wider use of screening devices.
 The use of IVF screening has also raised questions about the possibility of ‘designer babies’.
 But experts say that the desirable traits people want for their babies, such as intelligence, athleticism and creativity are complex and, thankfully, our current level of understanding of the biology and genetics involved doesn’t allow for such practices as ‘creating babies on-demand’ just yet.
 In order to avoid exploitation of such technology in the future, authorities must devise guidelines and regulations to limit the practice to healthcare concerns.